thecodersguilduk/tcg_site/site/blog/discover-how-digital-skills-training-is-transforming-the-uk-tech-sector.md

 title: "Discover How Digital Skills Training is Transforming the UK Tech Sector "
 meta_title: "Discover How Digital Skills Training is Transforming the UK Tech Sector "
-meta_description: The Coders Guild team is incredibly proud to congratulate all participants for successfully graduating from our Digital Skills Bootcamps this week!
+meta_description: The Coders Guild team is incredibly proud to congratulate all the participants for successfully graduating from our Digital Skills Bootcamps this week!
 time: 4 mins
 author: Crispin Read